keelia/marvel-dashboard/README.md

 - Character Detail Page
   - Click "Read More" on any character row to view detailed information about that character.
-  - Use the breadcrumb link to return to the Home page
+  - Use the breadcrumb link to return to the Home page.

 ## Libraries Used